joewiz/joewiz.github.io/_posts/2014-12-16-a-bookmarklet-for-fixing-urls-with-dns-errors.md

 date: 2014-12-16 16:15:00-0400
 ---

+**Update (March 18, 2020):** As of sometime in 2017, Chrome [disabled the use of javascript](https://groups.google.com/a/chromium.org/forum/#!msg/blink-reviews/ob1_Xw5SWQM/nDhD5QLNAAAJ) on chrome error pages.
+The technique shown below no longer works.

 [Bookmarklets](http://en.wikipedia.org/wiki/Bookmarklet) are great.
 They're just like any bookmark you add to your web browser, except they contain a snippet of Javascript that runs when you click on it.
 One of the first bookmarklets I used was for [Instapaper](https://www.instapaper.com/save);